Vietnam.vn - Nền tảng quảng bá Việt Nam

 PGS.TS Nguyễn Thị Việt Hương - phó tổng cục trưởng Tổng cục Giáo dục nghề nghiệp - Ảnh: HÀ QUÂN

-Associate Professor, Dr. Nguyen Thi Viet Huong - Deputy Director General of the General Department of Vocational Education - Photo: HA QUAN
+Assoc.
+Prof. Dr. Nguyen Thi Viet Huong - Deputy Director General of the General Department of Vocational Education - Photo: HA QUAN

-This includes coordinating with businesses to recognize, recruit, employ, and pay wages and salaries to students and graduates based on their skills and professional abilities.
+This includes coordinating with businesses to recognize, recruit, employ, and pay graduates based on their skills and professional competence.

-Pay for graduates by job position
+Pay graduates based on job requirements.

 Sinh viên thực tập tại một xưởng ô tô tại Trường cao đẳng nghề Hà Nam - Ảnh: HÀ QUÂN

-The school will find businesses with demand and in the right field for students to intern, participate in business activities such as design and production to bring benefits to the business," he said.
+"The school will find businesses that have needs and are in the right field for students to intern and participate in business activities such as design and production, bringing profits to the businesses," he said.

-Currently, the basic salary is 2.34 million VND/month, while the lowest regional minimum wage (region 4) is 3.45 million VND/month.
+Currently, the basic salary is 2.34 million VND/month, while the lowest regional minimum wage (Region 4) is 3.45 million VND/month.

 Source: https://tuoitre.vn/sinh-vien-moi-tot-nghiep-nhan-luong-theo-nang-luc-bo-ld-tb-xh-noi-gi-20240715171153185.htm